Mc-Zen/quill/src/tequila-impl.typ

   let num-cols = x + calc.max(..tracks.map(array.len)) - 2
   if append-wire { num-cols += 1 }

+  // A special placeholder guarantees that
+  // - the last wire is shown even if there are no gates on it
-  let placeholder = gates.gate(
+  // - all wires go to the last column correctly. let placeholder = gates.gate(
     none,
     x: num-cols, y: y + num-qubits - 1,